 The centuries during which Plains Woodland cultures were present in the state are sorted into the Early, Middle, and Late Plains Woodland periods.
 Early Plains Woodland components appear to occur less frequently.
-They have been identified in the James River valley of southeastern North Dakota and also tentatively along the lower Red River north of Winnipeg.
-The Early Plains Woodland components have not been assigned to a named archeological unit.
-The named archeological units of the Middle Plains Woodland period are Sonota, Besant, and Laurel.
+The Early Plains Woodland components have not been assigned to a named archaeological unit.
+The named archaeological units of the Middle Plains Woodland period are Sonota, Besant, and Laurel.
 Five Late Plains Woodland ceramic wares have been identified in artifacts assemblages from various parts of the state.
 These wares signal the presence of the Avonlea, Brainerd, Blackduck, Mortlach, Old Women's, and Sandy Lake complexes.